Can't find what you're looking for?Fill out the form below and we'll do our best to help!

 In British Columbia, Provincial legislation has delegated to municipalities the authority to regulate property and conduct of persons by bylaw, in relation to certain specific areas of jurisdiction.
 The majority of bylaws are regulatory in nature and are adopted by Council as a result of community demands or statutory requirements.
 Municipal bylaws have full force and effect as if they were pieces of Provincial legislation.
 The District has over 150 bylaws in effect.
 Many bylaws are repealed and have been replaced as newer versions are adopted and many have a finite life, such as financial bylaws.

 This electronic listing is provided for informational purposes only.
 The original, printed, signed and sealed copies – housed at the Municipal Hall – remain the official version.
+To access the Bylaw Listing on this website please go to Bylaws.

 Most bylaw complaints can be handled by speaking with your neighbour and making him/her aware of your complaint.
 This should always be your first step.
 If this fails to get the desired results, the process for filing a bylaw complaint is as follows: